Autofill Help

 Type = JavaScript

-Value =
+Value = If theinput

-event doesn't work, then try other keyboard events such as keyup
+event doesn't work, then try other keyboard events such askeyup

-, keydown
+, andkeypress

 .
 I once came across a form that required a mouse click on the field (mousedown

-- Q Is there a way to execute different profiles one after another?
+event) in order to properly validate the user input. - Q 40.
+Is there a way to execute different profiles one after another?

 - A Yes, starting with v9.0.0 you can execute profiles from a JavaScript rule.
 This way you can chain a bunch of profiles together by having the first profile execute; the first profile contains a JavaScript rule that executes the second profile, and so on.
 Here is the function you can use to execute a profile: